On the Convergence of AdaGrad(Norm) on $\R^{d}$: Beyond Convexity, Non-Asymptotic Rate and Acceleration: Convergence of AdaGradNorm on under -quasar convexity

 Proceeding to bound each term, we will obtain Lemma \ref{lem:Main-function-gap-over-bT}. \end{proof}

-We emphasize the following crucial aspect of Lemma \ref{lem:Main-function-gap-over-bT}: the inequality gives us a relationship between the function gap and the stepsize $b_{T}$, which we know how to bound with high probability under Assumptions 3 and 4, without requiring any any assumptions on the variance or smoothness.
+We emphasize the following crucial aspect of Lemma \ref{lem:Main-function-gap-over-bT}: the inequality gives us a relationship between the function gap and the stepsize $b_{T}$, which we know how to bound with high probability under Assumptions 2' and 4.
 On the other hand, this relationship is not ideal due to the fact that on the L.H.S. of (\ref{eq:lemma-gap-bt}), we have not obtained a decoupling between the function gap and $b_{T}$.
 To this end, we introduce the second novel technique.
 Let $\Delta_{T}\coloneqq\sum_{t=1}^{T}F(x_{t})-F(x^{*})$, we write

-where we define the event $E(\delta)=\left\{ M_{T}\leq\sigma^{2}\log\frac{eT}{\delta}\right\} $.
+where we define the event $E(\delta)=\left\{ M_{T}\leq\sigma^{2}\log^{2\theta}\frac{eT}{\delta}\right\} $.
 For the first term, when $E(\delta)$ happens, we also know from Lemma \ref{lem:Main-AdaGradNorm-Stoc-b_T} that the stepsize is bounded.
 Thus we can bound

 which leads us back to Lemma \ref{lem:Main-function-gap-over-bT}.
 We can bound the second term using a tail bound for the event $E^{c}(\delta)$, knowing from the first observation that $\Pr\left[E^{c}(\delta)\right]\le\delta$.
-From this insight, and using the self-bounding argument as in the proof of Theorem \ref{thm:Main-AdaGradNorm-rate}, we finally obtain the following result. \begin{thm} Suppose $F$ satisfies Assumptions 1, 2', 3 and 4, Stochastic AdaGradNorm admits
+From this insight, and using the self-bounding argument as in the proof of Theorem \ref{thm:Main-AdaGradNorm-rate}, we finally obtain the following result. \begin{thm} Suppose $F$ satisfies Assumptions 1, 2', 3 and 4, Stochastic AdaGradNorm (Algorithm \ref{alg:AdaGradNorm-stochastic}) admits

-\end{thm} \begin{rem} In Theorem \ref{thm:Main-AdaGradNorm-Stoc-rate}, when the deterministic setting is considered, i.e, by setting $\sigma=0$, we obtain the standard convergence rate $\E\big[(\sum_{t=1}^{T}F(x_{t})-F(x^{*}))/T\big]=O(1/T)$ as shown in Section \ref{sec:Main-AdaGradNorm}.
+\end{thm} \begin{rem} In the big-$O$ notation, we only show the dependency on $\sigma,T$ and $\theta$ for simplicity.
+The dependency on the other parameters will be made explicit in the proof of the theorem.
+By setting $\sigma=0$, we obtain the standard convergence rate $\E\big[(\sum_{t=1}^{T}F(x_{t})-F(x^{*}))/T\big]=O(1/T)$ as shown in Section \ref{sec:Main-AdaGradNorm} for the deterministic setting.
 This means our analysis adapts to the noise parameter $\sigma$. \end{rem} Finally, it is worth pointing out that even when we relax Assumption 2' to Assumption 2, we can still provide a convergence guarantee for Stochastic AdaGradNorm.
 We present the result in Theorem \ref{thm:Appendix-Stoc-AdaGradNorm-weak-rate} in the appendix.